imjacobclark/CodingKataRomanNumerals/PHP/README.md

 ### RomanNumeralGeneratorVanilla

-Vanilla PHP implimentation of the Roman Numeral Generator built through the following technologies:
+Vanilla PHP implementation of the Roman Numeral Generator built through the following technologies:

 - PHP
 - PHPUnit for TDD Unit Testing